djeada/Stanford-Machine-Learning/README.md

 </div>

 # Stanford-Machine-Learning

-The following notes give an overview of Professor Andrew Ng's machine learning course.
-The course is available on the <a href="https://www.coursera.org/learn/machine-learning">coursera platform</a>.
+Welcome to the Stanford Machine Learning course!
+This course, taught by Professor Andrew Ng, provides a comprehensive introduction to the field of machine learning.
+Through a combination of lectures, exercises, and projects, you will learn the fundamental concepts and techniques needed to build and apply machine learning models to real-world problems.

+These notes are intended to give you an overview of the course and its content.
+For more detailed information, including lecture slides and video lectures, please visit the course page on the  <a href="https://www.coursera.org/learn/machine-learning">Coursera platform</a>.
+We hope that you find this course valuable and that it helps you to develop a strong foundation in machine learning.

 ![Capture](https://user-images.githubusercontent.com/37275728/186025613-538378ce-2cc9-4db7-9829-d513dc34a344.PNG)